-We have been saving up for a while, and with a wedding on the horizon and enough in the bank to pull it off, the project started early in 2020.
+We have been saving up and with a wedding on the horizon and enough in the bank to pull it off, the project started early in 2020.
 The COVID-19 lockdown has been the icing on the cake.

 To date, we have:

 removed the coat closets adjacent to the restrooms (rarely if ever used for coats)

 ex-coat closet walls will eventually be small picture galleries from the early days of Radiance

 installed exhaust fans in both restrooms